-This effect looks particularly striking in abstract work, as layering images brings a fantastical aspect to regular photos.
-You can add unique or otherworldly elements to an everyday photo to make it look avant-garde and like a polished piece of contemporary art.
-For example, if you’re in a band, this technique might help you make an edgy album cover.
-If you’re simply into new-age art, this effect is perfect for making funky posters or graphics for sharing online.
+Simply put, merging parts of different photos together results in an utterly unique image.
+This photo editing technique looks particularly striking in abstract or surreal images because layering photos brings a fantastical aspect to regular shots.
+You can add unique or otherworldly elements to an everyday photo to make it look avant-garde or like a polished piece of contemporary art.
+If you’re in a band, for example, this technique might help you make an edgy album cover.
+This photo effect is also perfect for making funky posters, book covers, or social media posts.

-In the tutorial below, we’ll not only show you how to blend background images with creative foreground elements, but we’ll also explore how to merge objects on more quotidian projects.
+In the tutorial below, we’ll not only show you how to blend background images with creative foreground elements, but we’ll also explore how to merge objects on everyday design projects.

-2. On the editing screen, locate the “Add Photo” icon on the toolbar below your canvas.
-Click on this option, and when your photo library appears, choose the photo you wish to use as an overlay.
-Alternatively, you can search our free stock photos for the perfect fit.
-We used “Space” as a keyword to bring up a galactic image.
+2. Scroll across the Editor toolbar and tap on the Add Photo icon on the toolbar below your canvas.
+Now, choose the photo you wish to use as an overlay (this will be the top image) from your photo library.
+Or, you can search our free stock photos for the perfect fit.
+We searched for “Space” to bring up this galactic image.

-Tap on Blend on the bottom of the screen and click through the different filters to see if one intensifies your overlay effect in a visually pleasing way.
-If you’re not convinced, simply move back to the “Normal” filter to remove the effect.
-Whatever you decide, be sure to click “Apply” in the upper right-hand corner of the screen to save your changes.
+Tap on Blend on the bottom of the screen and click through the different filters to see if one intensifies your image overlay effect in a visually pleasing way.
+If you don’t want to use a blend filter, simply move back to the Normal filter to remove the effect.
+Whatever you decide, be sure to click Apply in the upper right-hand corner of the screen to save your changes.

-If you’re making a poster or album cover, now’s the time to add your band name or other textual details.
+If you’re making a poster or album cover, now’s the time to add your band name or other text details.
 Explore the toolbar at the bottom of the screen for all our editing options, including text boxes and stickers.
-Then, when you’ve finished editing, click on the downward arrow above the image to download it to your phone or share this unique project with the world.
+Then, when you’ve finished editing, click on the downward arrow above the image to download it directly to your phone.
+Or, tap Next to save and share this unique project with the Picsart community.